khokao/synergetica/services/docs/getting-started/tutorial.md

 When you drag a new block and bring it near an already existing block, the blocks will automatically connect to each other.

-In synergetica, this unit of connection between blocks is called a **chain**.
+In synergetica, this this connected unit of blocks is called a **chain**.

 Connect the green block to the blue block to create a chain.
 In the green block, select `AmtR` as a part.